prentrodgers/samples/README.md

 The code has been modified over the years to support my compositional directions.
 I've been the only user since I started some time in 1990.
 Error handling is not good.
 I hope to put up an example file that will successfully produce some music, but that's not available today.

 Examples of what the program can produce are available on my web site <a href="http://ripnread.com/sample-page/code/">here.</a>

+My use of the program is primarily to create lists of lists of lists of notes, and switch between lists using one of several different random algorithms.